 5. Bin Storage All bins are to be stored within the site.
 Reason: To ensure resource recovery is promoted and residential amenity is protected.
 6. Asbestos Removal A demolition or asbestos removal contractor licensed under the Work Health and Safety Regulations 2011 must undertake removal of more than 10m2 of bonded asbestos (or otherwise specified by WorkCover or relevant legislation).
 Removal of friable asbestos material must only be undertaken by a contractor that holds a current Class A Friable Asbestos Removal Licence.
-Demolition sites that involve the removal of asbestos must display a standard commercially manufactured sign containing the words 'DANGER ASBESTOS REMOVAL IN PROGRESS' measuring not less than 400mm x 300mm is to be erected in a prominent visible position on the site to the satisfaction of Council's officers.
-The sign is to be erected prior to demolition work commencing and is to remain in place until such time as all asbestos has been removed from the site to an approved waste facility.
+Demolition sites that involve the removal of asbestos must display a standar commercially manufactured sign containing the words 'DANGER ASBESTO REMOVAL IN PROGRESS' measuring not less than 400mm x 300mm is to b erected in a prominent visible position on the site to the satisfaction of Council officers.
+The sign is to be erected prior to demolition work commencing and is t remain in place until such time as all asbestos has been removed from the site to a approved waste facility.
 All asbestos waste must be stored, transported and disposed of in compliance with the Protection of the Environment Operations (Waste) Regulation 2014.
 All receipts detailing method and location of disposal must be submitted to Council as evidence of correct disposal.
 Reason: To ensure compliance with the relevant environmental legislation.
 7. Storage of Hazardous and Dangerous Goods Dangerous and hazardous goods must be stored in accordance with NSW WorkCover requirements and AS1940-2004, The Storage and Handling of Flammable and Combustible Liquids.
 Reason: To ensure compliance with the relevant environmental legislation and Australian Standards.
 8. Contamination - Remedial Action Plan (No Site Auditor Engaged) The site is to be remediated and validated in accordance with the recommendations set out in the Remedial Action Plan, prepared by Aargus Pty Ltd, reference Document Number: ES9139 dated 17th November 2023, the Contaminated Land Management Act 1997 and Chapter 4 - Remediation of Land of the State Environmental Planning Policy (Resilience and Hazards) 2021.
 Reason: To protect the amenity of the neighbourhood from contamination and ensure that the development is carried out in accordance with the consent.

 9. Noise - Consultant's Recommendations The recommendations contained in the acoustic report prepared by Noise and Sound Services Pty Ltd, reference Report No. nss23972-Final Rev.A dated November 2023 must be implemented.
 Reason: To protect the amenity of the neighbourhood and ensure that the development is carried out in accordance with the consent.
 10. Tree Pruning or Removal (including root pruning/mapping) Removal or pruning of any other tree (that would require consent of Council) on the site is not approved and must be retained and protected in accordance with the approved Tree Protection Plan.
 Reason: To protect and retain trees.
 11. Consent of Adjoining Property and Owners This consent does not authorise the applicant, or the contractor engaged to do the tree works to enter a neighbouring property.
-Where access to adjacent land is required to carry out approved tree works, Council advises that the owner's consent must be sought.
+Where access to adjacent land is required to carry out approved tree works, Council advises that the owner's consent must be I sought.
 Notification is the responsibility of the person acting on the consent.
-Should the tree owner/s refuse access to their land, the person acting on the consent must meet the requirements of the Access To Neighbouring Lands Act 2000 to seek access.
-Become To most the requirements of the Access to Neighbouring Lands Act 2000 Reason: To meet the requirements of the Access to Neighbouring Lands Act 2000.
+Should the tree owner/s refuse access to their land, the person acting on the consent mus sought.
+Notification is the responsibility of the person acting on the consent.
+Should the tree owner/s refuse access to their land, the person acting on the consent mus meet the requirements of the Access To Neighbouring Lands Act 2000 to see access.